The PMA Store is open during regular museum hours.

 Richard Estes’ Realism is on view at the PMA through September 7.

 Robert is a native of Winslow, Maine, and a graduate of Boston’s Emerson College.
 After spending years as a screenwriter in New York City and an arts journalist in Santa Fe, he moved back to Maine to raise a family in 2008.
-He currently lives in Portland’s Back Cove with his wife, who owns a business up the street from the PMA, and young son.
+He currently lives in Portland’s Back Cove with his wife, who owns a business up the street from the PMA, and two young sons.